 Purdue’s Constitution Day Celebration includes participation from community organizations such as the League of Women Voters, interactive exhibits about the Constitution, and Jeopardy-style Quiz Off games between competing panels of Purdue students and local community leaders.
-The annual event is held in the Great Hall of Purdue Memorial Union and the adjoining PMU 118.
+The annual event is held in the Great Hall of Purdue Memorial Union and the adjoining East Lounge.

 Purdue University’s James F. Ackerman Center for Democratic Citizenship continues to sponsor student and educators’ programs as part of the annual Greater Lafayette Holocaust Remembrance Conference.
-The Conference is held in April of each year and includes scholarly presentations, panel discussions, student presentations, film screenings, and an educator workshop around a topic related to the Holocaust.
 “Holocaust education is a clear case of learning from history in order to avoid repeating the mistakes of the past.
 An important step in preventing the future occurrence of such atrocities is for current generations to learn the lessons of the Holocaust” said Phillip J. VanFossen, director of the Ackerman Center.

 Based on the award-winning curriculum from the Center for Civic Education (Calabas, CA), Project Citizen is a civic education competition where teams of students address a local problem, develop an action plan to address the problem and then make a presentation on the plan.
 In the last three years, several hundred middle and high school students from local schools have participated in Project Citizen competitions.